-2.7.
+2.5.
 A caution about namespaces and helpers

 Note that a library implementation (including an implementation of the standard library) might choose to define helper functions, possibly templates, inside its own namespace.
-Because today these can easily be picked up via ADL whenever users of the library use a library type from the same namespace, the only way for a library to have "really private" helpers is to put them in their own nested namespace, and specifically one that contains no types.
+Because today these can easily be picked up via ADL whenever users of the library use a library type from the same namespace, today the only way for a library to have "really private" helpers is to put them in their own nested namespace, and specifically one that contains no types.
+With the proposed change, most such helpers would automatically be made immune from inadvertent lookup, as the library author intended.